B4PzwL3YVGa6/sparrowdo/README.md

     $ sparrowdo --host=192.168.0.0.1 --bootstrap

-Bootstrap is supported for Centos but probably would work on a lot of other OCs, like Ubuntu, Debian and Fedora.

-The future plans are to make it universal.
+Bootstrap is supported for all OCs from the list except Minoca OS.

+**CAVEAT**

+The bootstrap feature is still experimental and poorly tested, I urge you not to run bootstrap on production, valuable hosts.

 # Sparrowdo modules